Dineshkumar2172/Docker-Kubernetes/node_application/README.md

 >
 > After removing the container, wen can use the command ```docker rmi <image-id>``` to remove a specific image.
 In order to remove all the unused images - we can use the command ```docker image prune``` - it'll remove all the dangling images that are not used by any containers.

+Remove Stopped Containers Automatically

+> We can use the run command with -rm flag when running a container from an image for automatic removal of the container once it stops.
+>
+> ```docker run -p 3000:3000 -d -rm <image-id>```

 An additional note

 > For all docker commands where an ID can be used, we don't always have to copy / write out the full id.